azure-octo/dapr-apim-demo/README.md

 ### Dapr Service

 To deploy your application as a Dapr service you just need to decorating your Kubernetes deployment template with few Dapr annotations.
-To learn more about Kubernetes sidecar configuration see [Dapr docs](https://github.com/dapr/docs/blob/master/concepts/configuration/README.md#kubernetes-sidecar-configuration):

 ```yaml
 annotations: